The Blog Social

 • Create tutorial-style content

-• Optimize titles and descriptions for search
+• Optimise titles and descriptions for search

 • Post consistently (1-2 videos weekly)